 - Angkor Wat, the most famous of the temples and the largest religious complex in the world; the postcard image that everyone associates with the region.
 We got there for 6 am to watch the sun rise above the spires as the majestic silhouette reflected in the “puddle”.
 During the wet season this is quite likely a big lake however with months of no rain we all scrambled around the small body of water in the hope that the right angle would provide us with an Instagram worthy picture.

 - Ta Phrom, locked in the embrace of strong muscular roots and famous for it’s appearance in Indiana Jones and Tomb raider, is without a doubt the most charismatic of the temples.

 - Preah Khan Temple, the temple of corridors.
-I’m sure that is not what it is famous for, but it was the symmetrical never ending corridors that we were practicing our photography skills on.
-Built towards the end of the 12th century the level of intricacy of the carvings are astonishing, particularly in the Hall of Dancers.
+I’m sure that is not what it is famous for, but it was the symmetrical endless corridors that we were practicing our photography skills on.
+Built towards the end of the 12th century the level of intricacy of the carvings is astonishing, particularly in the Hall of Dancers.
 Art is certainly a craft that has been around for a long time!